 How to Visit Erice, Sicily

-Traveling Sicily by train is an amazing experience as you cross through the beautiful landscapes of the island.
-Trains are available all over the island and are a comfortable way of getting around.
+By train or bus: Trains are available throughout the island and are a comfortable way to get around.
 From Trapani, you can hop on the local bus that drives up to Erice in about 45 minutes.
+Browse your train or bus tickets online.

 We recommend to rent a car in Sicily through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.